cbonnett/SkyNet_wrapper/docs/Regression.rst

     # X are the features and y are the targets
     # shuffle returns a random permutation
-    X,y = shuffle(load_boston().data,load_boston().target)
+    X,y = shuffle(load_boston().data, load_boston().target)

 We split the data into train,valid and test.
 The neural net will adjust the weights solely based on the train data.
-It will monitor the error on the valid data and stop the training once the error on the validation data fails to diminish then after that we get the prediction for the test data
+It will monitor the error on the validation data and stop the training once the error on the validation data fails to diminish.
+After that we calculate the predictions for the test data using the trained neural network.

 .. code:: python

     X_train = X[0:200]